Please refer to the Tutorials page.

 3. Error name /code (screen of your error is preferable)

 This will help us to understand your problem and solve your connection issue.
-You will receive an answer in maximum 12 hours.

 No, but you are able to pay via PayPal, BitCoins, Braintree (credit card) and Paymentwall.